astronomer/docs/learn/use-case-airflow-datasets-multi-team-ml.md

 - Create an instance of S3FileSystem by specifying the access key, secret key, and the endpoint URL of the S3-compatible storage system.

-- The target variable is defined as 'MedHouseVal', which represents the column to be predicted.

 - Open the file containing the feature DataFrame created by the consumer DAG using the S3 file system (fs.open) and train a ridge regression model on the features.